tikv/tikv/docs/op-guide/horizontal-scale.md

 To reduce the pressure of the existing TiKV nodes, PD loads balance automatically, which means PD gradually migrates some data to the new TiKV node.

-### Delete a TiKV node dynamically
+### Remove a TiKV node dynamically

-To delete a TiKV node safely, you need to inform PD in advance.
+To remove a TiKV node safely, you need to inform PD in advance.
 After that, PD is able to migrate the data on this TiKV node to other TiKV nodes, ensuring that data have enough replicas.

-For example, to delete the TiKV node with the store id 1, you can complete this using `pd-ctl`:
+For example, to remove the TiKV node with the store id 1, you can complete this using `pd-ctl`:

 ```bash
 ./pd-ctl -u http://host1:2379